huggingface/blog/document-ai.md

 Document layout analysis is the task of determining the physical structure of a document, i.e., identifying the individual building blocks that make up a document, like text segments, headers, and tables.
 This task is often solved by framing it as an image segmentation/object detection problem.
 The model outputs a set of segmentation masks/bounding boxes, along with class names.

 Models that are currently state-of-the-art for document layout analysis are [LayoutLMv3](https://huggingface.co/docs/transformers/model_doc/layoutlmv3) and [DiT](https://huggingface.co/docs/transformers/model_doc/dit) (Document Image Transformer).
 Both models use the classic [Mask R-CNN](https://arxiv.org/abs/1703.06870) framework for object detection as a backbone.
 This [document layout analysis](https://huggingface.co/spaces/nielsr/dit-document-layout-analysis) Space illustrates how DiT can be used to identify text segments, titles, and tables in documents.
-An example of DiT detecting different parts of a document is shown here.
+An example using [DiT](https://github.com/microsoft/unilm/tree/master/dit) detecting different parts of a document is shown here.

 ![png](assets/112_document-ai/DIT.png)